3forges/packman/packer/README.md

 But I learned my lesson tonight.
 Next episode tomorrow.

-Beforegoing tosleep, as i finished writing my documentation, the Packer build based on the https URL of the debian 12 vagrant box, completed its execution, with an errorI already knowwhat it is about (I need to run the samepackerbuild in powershell, not in git bash for windows, typical itslike terraform, the golang binary searches for native widows file paths):
+Beforegoing tosleep, as i finished writing my documentation, the Packer build based on the https URL of the debian 12 vagrant box, completed its execution, with an errorI already knowwhat it is about (I need to run the samepackerbuild in powershell, not in git bash for windows, typical its like terraform, the golang binary searches for native widows file paths):

 ```bash
 2024/03/01 23:43:31 packer-plugin-vagrant_v1.1.2_x5.0_windows_amd64.exe plugin: 2024/03/01 23:43:31 [vagrant driver] stderr: C:/Program Files/Vagrant/embedded/mingw64/lib/ruby/3.1.0/fileutils.rb:243:in `mkdir': No such file or directory @ dir_s_mkdir - C:/Users/Utilisateur/.vagrant.d/boxes/https-VAGRANTCOLON--VAGRANTSLASH--VAGRANTSLASH-app.vagrantup.com-VAGRANTSLASH-generic-VAGRANTSLASH-boxes-VAGRANTSLASH-debian12-VAGRANTSLASH-versions-VAGRANTSLASH-4.3.12-VAGRANTSLASH-providers-VAGRANTSLASH-virtualbox.box (Errno::ENOENT)